Take These Steps with Your Student Loans

 - By: Greenpath Financial Wellness

 What steps should you take with your student loans – even with the extension of federal student loan payment relief measures?
-The final pause on federal student loan debt collection and reduced interest rates on federal student loans to 0% extends to December 31, 2022.
+The pause on federal student loan debt collection and reduced interest rates on federal student loans to 0% extends to sometime after June 30, 2023.

-After the longest student loan repayment pause in history, the federal Administration extended the pause a final time through December 31, 2022, with payments resuming in January 2023.
+After the longest student loan repayment pause in history, the federal Administration extended the pause yet another time through June 30 2023, with payments resuming after litigation is resolved.

 Americans earning under $125,000 will see $10,000 of their student loan debt forgiven, according to the August 2022 announcement by the administration.

 While the relief package is expected to face legal challenges, it pays to get information directly from the policy makers.